Struct BorrowedCursor

 Safety

-The caller must not uninitialize any bytes in the initialized portion of the cursor.
+The caller must not uninitialize any bytes of the cursor if it is initialized.

 Advances the cursor by asserting that n bytes have been filled.